EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 For this example we assume that we have three participants, they will thus be numbered 0,1,2.Include the number zero in the even group to make this activity easier to explain.
 You could use 1 to P to number the participants but this activity starts at 0 which aligns with a lot of programming languages and the [Message Passing Interface](http://mpi-forum.org/) (MPI) library commonly used to implement this algorithm type.
-If you are familiar with MPI we are assiging the participants ranks.
+If you are familiar with MPI we are assigning the participants ranks.
 This is a judgement call depending on your confidence and your audience.

 ### Process